paulwib/hogan-render/README.md

   $ cat data.json | hogan-render template.mustache
 ```

-You can also run with just a template and type data at stdin
+You can also run with just a template and type JSON into your terminal.
-Use Ctrl+D (i.e. EOF) to have the data rendered
+Use Ctrl+D (i.e. EOF) to have the data rendered.